 From Dusk till Dawn

-This is one of those movies I can watch over and over and over.
+This is one of those movies I can watch over and over and over again.
 From Dusk till Dawn was directed by Robert Rodriguez, written by Quentin Tarantino, based on an idea by K.N.B.
 EFX co-founder Robert Kurtzman, and flaunts a cast featuring Harvey Keitel, George Clooney, Salma Hayek, Danny Trejo, Juliette Lewis, Tom Savini, Fred Williamson, Michael Parks, and Cheech Marin.
 What more could you want?
 Telling the story of the most out-of-control barroom brawl in recorded history, this gory grindhouse throwback pits a pair of psychopathic bank-robbers and a faithless preacher against a whole army of vamps in a slimy Mexican strip club called The Titty Twister.
-It’s a real special effects pigout, taking inspiration from the mythological associations bloodsuckers have with such cuddly critters as bats, rats, and snakes to unleash some of the gnarliest, nastiest fangbangers you’ve ever seen slither across a screen.
+It’s a real special-effects pigout, taking inspiration from the mythological associations bloodsuckers have with such cuddly critters as bats, rats, and snakes to unleash some of the gnarliest, nastiest fangbangers you’ve ever seen slither across a screen.
 Without a doubt the raunchiest, rockingest entry on this list, turn off your brain for this one, kids, and turn up the volume.

 The Reflecting Skin

-I’m probably going to catch some flak for this one, as it’s debatable if The Reflecting Skin has any actual vampires in it at all (although, the same could be said of the previously mentioned Martin).
-But that ambiguity is one of the things that endears me so much to this oft-forgotten, art-horror masterwork.
+I’m probably going to catch some flack for this one, as it’s debatable if The Reflecting Skin has any actual vampires in it at all (although, the same could be said of the previously mentioned Martin).
+But that ambiguity is one of the things that endears me so much to this oft-forgotten art-horror masterwork.
 Told from the perspective of Seth Dove, a troubled young boy trapped in the endless wheat-gold wasteland of 1950s Midwest America, his reality becomes our reality.
 It doesn’t matter that enigmatic widow Dolphin Blue likely shuns the rest of the world and dresses only in black simply because she’s never gotten over her lost husband; to Seth, it’s obvious she’s a vampire.
-Nor does it matter that Seth’s older brother, Cameron, just returned home from being stationed in the Pacific, where he helped test atomic bombs; the reason he’s wasting away isn’t radiation sickness, it’s because he’s the vampire’s latest victim.
+Nor does it matter that Seth’s older brother, Cameron, just returned home from being stationed in the Pacific, where he helped test atomic bombs.
+The reason he’s wasting away isn’t radiation sickness; it’s because he’s the vampire’s latest victim.
 A grim reminder of how scary this big ol’ world is when you’re young enough to still believe in monsters, mysteries, and miracles, The Reflecting Skin is a brooding, surreal, and, at times, blackly comic meditation on the meaning of “American Gothic.”

 The quintessential lesbian vampire film (a subgenre I’m so enamored with that I may have to do a whole ‘nother top 10 list someday), Vampyros Lesbos is one of Spanish director Jess Franco’s all-time best.
 Franco is one of those rare filmmakers capable of hybridizing the pinnacle of high-art pretension with the nadir of low-brow schlock.
 I say that as a compliment.
 As with all Franco films, the story is secondary here, boiling down to little more than “Um, there’s this hot countess who lives on an island and hates wearing clothes, and there’s this lawyer lady who visits the island on business, Jonathan Harker-style, and she falls under the countess’ sexy spell and becomes infatuated with her, which her boyfriend is none too pleased about; gratuitous nudity and blood-drinking ensues.”
-What elevates this lurid, languid Eurotrash into something as equally mesmerizing as it is sleazy is the icy beauty of lead actress Soledad Miranda, a riotous jazz soundtrack, and Franco’s signature trippy, arthouse aesthetic.
+What elevates this lurid, languid Eurotrash into something as equally mesmerizing as it is sleazy is the icy beauty of lead actress Soledad Miranda, a riotous jazz soundtrack, and Franco’s signature trippy-ass arthouse aesthetic.

 The dirty, RV-driving, leather jacket-clad, ex-Confederate Army vampires of Near Dark are a far cry from the elegant pomp of Bela Lugosi, Tom Cruise, or even Robert Pattinson.
 These freaks?
 These are my kind of vampires.
 Feral and nihilistic, these fangbangers care about only two things: Blood and fun.
 Written by Eric Red (who gave us the similarly awesome cult classic The Hitcher the year before), Near Dark fuses the horror film with the western to undeniable effect.
 It vacillates effortlessly between sunburnt honky-tonk hellraising and trance-inducing moonlit ruminations on the implications of an endless, ageless existence spent entirely in the shadows.
 It also sports a scintillating synth score from Tangerine Dream, and boasts a stellar cast which includes Lance Henriksen, Jenette Goldstein, Tim Thomerson, Adrian Pasdar, Jenny Wright, and, most memorably, the recently departed Bill Paxton.
 Rest in Peace, Bill.
-Thanks for the memories.
+Fangs for the memories.

 Let’s Scare Jessica to Death

 Most vampires are content to simply drain you of your blood.
 The one in Let’s Scare Jessica to Death, meanwhile, wants something else too.
 She wants to steal your sanity.
 Enter poor titular Jessica, freshly released from a mental institution.
 She needs to get away, so she and her husband move out to a quiet farmhouse in the middle of nowhere.
 Too bad everyone in town is so hostile to outsiders.
 And they all have strange wounds on their necks.
 Weird.
 Then there’s that drifter they met, Emily.
 She’s been getting a little too cozy with Jessica’s husband.
 As Jessica begins hearing voices and discovers a local legend of a drowned vampire temptress roaming the countryside, more questions arise.
-The audience is left to guessing just like the characters onscreen as to how much of what’s happening is real and how much is imagined.
-More suggestive and subtle than out-and-out horrific, Let’s Scare Jessica to Death is psychological chiller that works terrible wonders from out of the corner of your eye.
+The audience is left guessing, just like the characters onscreen, as to how much of what’s happening is real and how much is imagined.
+More suggestive and subtle than out-and-out horrific, Let’s Scare Jessica to Death is a psychological chiller that works terrible wonders from out of the corner of your eye.

 If you haven’t noticed already, I tend to gravitate towards stories that take a less than traditional stab at the sanguinarian undead.
 Of the movies listed here, however, Guillermo Del Toro’s feature film debut, Cronos, might just take the cake in terms of depicting a completely unique kind of vampire.
-It comes in the form of a golden, clockwork insect invented by a 16th century alchemist as a means of attaining eternal life.
-Chanced upon by an elderly antiques dealer, that’s exactly what it does.
+It comes in the form of a golden clockwork insect invented by a 16th century alchemist as a means of attaining eternal life.
+Chanced upon by an elderly antiques dealer, that’s exactly what it provides.
 But it comes with a price.
 It mutates the old man, turning his flesh marble-white and imbuing him with (surprise, surprise) a hunger for blood.
-From there, things don’t quite go where you’d expect, with a dying millionaire soon entering the picture, ready to do anything for a new lease on life.
+From there, things don’t quite go where you’d expect, with a dying millionaire soon entering the picture ready to do anything for a new lease on life.
 Despite all the supernatural intrigue, the emotional core of the film turns out to be the relationship between the old man and his granddaughter, who never stops loving her pop-pop no matter how inhuman he becomes.
 A deceptively sweet story influenced as much by fairy tales as the horror canon, Cronos remains one of the best entries in Del Toro’s long and outstanding career.